 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE.

 In RV life, there are plenty of situations that are capable of turning a pleasant day sour.
 Converters fail, refrigerator fuses go out, and trucks breakdown.
 Mechanical disruptions are an inevitable part of this lifestyle, but a fair tradeoff when you also think of all of the good that comes along with full-time RV living.
-However, when we started out on our journey, it surprised me to discover how easily parking our camper could also turn a happy travel day into a day full of tension and arguments.
+However, when we started out on our journey, it surprised me to discover how hard it was to keep calm while parking your camper.
+The simple act of parking our camper could easily turn a happy travel day into a day full of tension and arguments.

 This lifestyle has a way of forcing a rollercoaster of anxiety onto you if you’re not mindful of your emotions.
 This is because there are frequently a lot of unknowns in RV life.
 Such as, will there be phone and internet service at the next campground?
 Will there be a grocery store?
 Will it be close?
 What are the bathhouses going to look like?
 I could go on for a while.